Sabrina's Blog

 Home Inspection Condition:

 Allows a professional inspection to identify potential issues with the home before the purchase is finalized.
+You will want to know if your home has poly b, any leaks, heating issues, foundation cracks, or other items that a home inspector can discover.

 Condo Document Review: